devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 These methods provide flexibility depending on your needs for performance and functionality when working with collections of data in Python.

-## 2) Explain the concept of array computing in Python.
+## <mark> 2) Explain the concept of array computing in Python.
 How does NumPy facilitate efficient array operations compared to standard Python lists?
-Provide examples.
+Provide examples. </mark>

 #### Concept of Array Computing in Python